Danny Roach

-Danny Roach (born 6 January 1982) was an Australian rules football player for the Collingwood Football Club in the Australian Football League (AFL).
+Danny Roach (born 6 January 1982) is a former Australian rules football player who played for the Collingwood Football Club in the Australian Football League (AFL) in 2001.

-Roach, a Tasmanian, played only one game for Collingwood after being a first round pick in the 1999 AFL draft.
-He played his debut season at the club for Victorian Football League club Williamstown (Collingwood's affiliate team) before getting his chance in early 2001 against Richmond.
-Roach was unsuccessful in his AFL Debut, having only 1 tackle for the entire match, in what would be his first and last AFL game.
+Roach grew up playing for Tasmanian clubs Beaconsfield and Northern Bombers, as well as the Tassie Mariners.
+He was drafted by Collingwood in the first round pick in the 1999 AFL draft.
+He played his debut season at the club for Victorian Football League club Williamstown (Collingwood's affiliate team).
+He debuted for Collingwood in round 4, 2001.
+It marked his first and only AFL game.